Me8mer/NPRG031-Robots/README.md

 3. Create & save a couple of robots.
 4. Open **Player Loader**, assign 2–4 unique robots, **Continue**.
 5. Watch the fight in **ArenaPrototypeScene**.

 ---

-## Known Limitations

-- **Data-driven tuning:** Many AI and movement constants are currently hardcoded; consider moving to ScriptableObjects for per-robot archetypes.
-- **Projectile speed / damage modifiers:** Currently split between prefab and stats; unify under stats if you need more granular balancing.
-- **Aim point overrides:** For best visuals, add a `TargetAnchor` to complex prefabs and have `TargetingSolver` prefer it.
-- **Persistence:** `SelectedRobotsStore` is static (simple).
-For larger projects, we should do it differently.

----